rhysmeister/DockerExam/README.md

 * Describe the difference between "host" and "ingress" port publishing mode

 ## Domain 5: Security (15% of exam)

+* Describe the process of signing an image
+* Demonstrate that an image passes a security scan
+* Enable Docker Content Trust
+* Configure RBAC in UCP
+* Integrate UCP with LDAP/AD
+* Demonstrate creation of UCP client bundles
+* Describe default engine security
+* Describe swarm default security
+* Describe MTLS
+* Identity roles
+* Describe the difference between UCP workers and managers
+* Describe process to use external certificates with UCP and DTR

 ## Domain 6: Storage and Volumes (10% of exam)